Gordon Buchanan

-Gordon John Buchanan MBE (born 10 April 1972) is a Scottish wildlife filmmaker and presenter.
-His work includes the nature documentaries Tribes, Predators & Me, The Polar Bear Family & Me and Life in the Snow.
+Gordon John Buchanan MBE (born 10 April 1972) is a Scottish wildlife cameraman, filmmaker and presenter.
+His work includes the nature documentaries Tribes, Predators & Me, The Bear Family & Me, The Polar Bear Family & Me and Life in the Snow.

 Early life

 Buchanan was born in Alexandria, West Dunbartonshire, Scotland, on 10 April 1972 and brought up on the Isle of Mull.
 As a child, Buchanan was a fan of David Attenborough's television programmes and Survival, a nature programme.